 RAILROAD JUNCTIONS AND CROSSINGS AND TOWERS

 Historic tower and interlocking information is linked from the pages covering present and past lines, including histories and operating information.
-Included is information on all known past and present interlockings in the Chicago area.
+Included is information on all known past and present interlockings in the Chicago area and surrounding states.

 Zoomable Google Maps of the Chicago area, marked with present and past railroad junctions, crossings, and towers.